IN-CORE/incore-usrse24-submission/README.md

     ```

 2. **Open Notebook**:
-   Open the notebook `joplin_community_app.ipynb` in your browser.
-If it doesn't open automatically, copy/paste the
+   Open the notebook `in-core_joplin_case_study.ipynb` in your browser.
+If it doesn't open automatically,
-   token provided in the terminal into your browser's navigation bar.
+   copy/paste the token provided in the terminal into your browser's navigation bar.

 For more information, visit: